 Creating Your Best Condo Board Committee

-You will not find two similar condominium boards across Toronto - or even across Ontario.
-Each board has different requirements, goals, concerns, and most importantly, they are made up of people with differentiating needs.
+You will not find two similar condominium boards across the GTA - or even across Ontario.
+Each board has different requirements, goals, concerns, and most importantly, they are made up of people with different needs.

-Thus, when the decision is made by the condo board to create a board committee, you should not expect it to be just like any other committee as well.
-This is because you will have people with varying opinions and personalities, bringing different perspectives on any topic.
-This is definitely not a bad thing, so long as your committee is well structured and follows established guidelines.
+Thus, when the decision is made by the condo board to create a board committee, you should not expect it operate just like any other committee.
+This is because you will have people with varying opinions, personalities and experience bringing different perspectives on any given topic.
+This is definitely not a bad thing, so long as your condo committee is well structured and follows established guidelines.

-Your condominium management company can be instrumental in making sure that your committees run smoothly.
-Following these five guidelines can also make sure your committee is on the right track for success.
+Your property management company can be instrumental in making sure that your condo committees run smoothly.
+Following these guidelines can also make sure your committee is on the right track for success.

 The time of year, the different seasons, or more “serious” occasions such as upcoming legislation may be reason enough to come up with a committee.
-To elaborate, if a holiday season such as Christmas is coming up, you may come up with an ad hoc committee that will come up with special activities specifically for this occasion.
-Once this occasion is over, the committee is no longer needed.
+To elaborate, if a holiday season such as Christmas is coming up, you may create an ad hoc committee that will come up with special activities specifically for this occasion.
+Once the holiday is over, the committee is no longer needed.

 Further, you may need a special committee to determine what your condo board needs to do to comply with the Ontario Condominium Act.
 Going through your bylaws to know what type of committees you can create and the amount of authority they have is important to know the committee’s capabilities.
 A condominium management company can assist you through this process and help you determine what makes the most sense for your condominium corporation.

 Never look over people who have not served on a board committee before.
-This may even work to the committee’s advantage because a new member brings a fresh perspective and if they are interested in joining, this already means they are passionate about being part of the group and community.
+They have to start somewhere, and this may even work to the committee’s advantage because a new member brings a fresh perspective and if they are interested in joining, this already means they are passionate about being part of the group and community.